Loading...

 From the left sidebar, go to Global Configurations → Pull Image Digest.

-As a super-admin, you can decide whether you wish to enable pull image digest for all environments or for specific environments.
+As a super-admin, you can decide whether you wish to enable pull image digest or .

 This is for enabling pull image digest for deployment to all environments.